NefariousDot/Benchmark/test.md

 ![A Diamond-Shaped Structuring Element and its Origin](img/morph12.gif)

 A structuring element can have many common shapes, such as lines, diamonds, disks, periodic lines, and circles and sizes.
 You typically choose a structuring element the same size and shape as the objects you want to process/extract in the input image.
 For example, to find lines in an image, create a linear structuring element as you will see later.

+## Cloning

+This tutorial demonstrates how to use OpenCV seamless cloning module without GUI.
+Cloning operations involve copying parts of an image to another location within the same image or to a different image.
+This can be done in various modes:

+- Normal: Normal cloning is a straightforward copying of the source image to the destination.
+- Mixed : Mixed cloning blends the cloned area with the destination area using alpha blending or other techniques to create a seamless transition.
+- Color Change : Color change cloning adjusts the color properties of the cloned area to match the destination area.
+- Illumination Change : Illumination change cloning modifies the brightness or lighting conditions of the cloned area to integrate with the destination area.
+- Monochrome Transfer : Monochrome transfer cloning copies the source image as a monochrome (black and white) image onto the destination.
+- Texture Flattening : Texture flattening cloning is used to smooth out textures or patterns in the cloned area to make it blend better with the surrounding area.

+## Delaunay Triangulation & Voronoi Tessellation

+Delaunay triangulation and Voronoi tessellation are geometric methods used for dividing a plane into regions based on distance to a specified set of points.
+These techniques are useful in various fields such as computer graphics and spatial analysis.

+This program demonstrates iterative construction of delaunay triangulation and voronoi tessellation.
+It draws a random set of points in an image and then delaunay triangulates them.

+## Line Segment Detection

+Line segment detection involves identifying straight lines in an image.
+This is a fundamental task in image analysis and computer vision, useful for recognizing shapes, patterns, and structures.

+The LSD algorithm offers different levels of refinement for the detected line segments.
+These refinements can improve the precision and quality of the detected lines but may also increase the computational cost.
+The refinement methods provided by the LSD algorithm:

+-   __LSD_REFINE_NONE__: No refinement.
+The algorithm detects and returns the line segments as they are found, without any post-processing.
+-   __LSD_REFINE_STD__: Standard refinement.
+The algorithm adjusts the endpoints of the line segments to sub-pixel accuracy, improving the precision of the detected lines.
+-   __LSD_REFINE_ADV__:Advanced refinement.
+The algorithm further improves the accuracy of the line segments by minimizing a weighted sum of squared distances between the points and the line segments.